 “We love to give back to those who have given to their community and to their country,” says Bryan Scott, owner of Barn Light Electric and fellow Army veteran.
 “This show makes it possible for us to give some American-made lighting to some amazing people who truly deserve it.”

 The episode, filmed in early 2012, will air in December as part of the series’ final season.
-Barn Light Electric has participated in four “Extreme Makeover” home builds by donating lighting and although the show may be ending, Barn Light Electric intends to continue its philanthropic ways in other venues.
+Barn Light Electric has participated in four “Extreme Makeover” home builds by donating lighting.
+Although the show may be ending, Barn Light Electric intends to continue its philanthropic ways in other venues.